Fateh Pur: Economy

 The economy of the area depends upon government jobs, some private jobs and agriculture-related businesses.

 Major crops

 Common crops grown in Fateh Pur include cotton, sugarcane, wheat and rice.
 Gardening and fruit production (dates, mangoes, watermelons, melons, and citrus fruit) are also important.
 Veterinary development is a common feature of the area.
 Various animals, including buffaloes, cows, goats, sheep, camels and poultry, are used for dairy and meat production.

 Demographics

 Population

-The results of the 2017 Census determined the population of Fateh Pur's total (urban and rural) population to be 44,084.
-The average annual growth rate was determined to be 5.56% since 1998.
-The male population is 21,908 (49.69%) and the female population 22,157 (50.31%).
+The results of the 2023 Census determined the population of Fateh Pur city population to be 52,255.